 In the area of healthcare, staff members touch the lives of 350,000 Ecuadorians annually through ministries such as Hospital Vozandes-Quito, community development, urban clinics and medical caravans.

 Reach Beyond provides training in communications, healthcare and theology.
 Apoyo, Reach Beyond’s pastoral training and development ministry, offers seminars for church leaders across Latin America.
-Corrientes (Currents) is a mentoring programme, preparing about a dozen young Latin Americans each year for missionary service worldwide.
+Corrientes (Currents) is a mentoring programme, preparing Latin Americans for missionary service worldwide.
 We also offer media training for partner stations across the region.

 Latin America statistics